max-young/algorithm/docs/discrete_mathmatics/discrete_mathmatics.md

 <a id="markdown-23-valid-and-invalid-arguments" name="23-valid-and-invalid-arguments"></a>
 #### 2.3 Valid and Invalid Arguments

 An augument is a sequence of statements, nad an argument form is a sequence of statement forms.
 All statements in an argument and all statement forms in an argument form, except for the final one , are called **premise**(or assumptions or hypotheses).
 The final statement or statement form is called the **conclusion**.
-The symbol$$\therefore$$ , which is read "therefore", is normally placed just before the conclusion.
+The symbol$\therefore$ , which is read "therefore", is normally placed just before the conclusion.

 To say the argument form is **valid** means that no matter what particular statements are substituted for the statement variables in it's premises, if the resulting premises are all true, then the conclusion is also true.
 To say that argument is valid means that it's form is valid.
 $$